InsertChat vs Front

 | Security | Roles, scoped workspaces, deletable history | Varies by vendor |

-What teams choose
+What teams choose when they switch

 - A faster decision on what to use for your workflow